phdru/m_librarian/docs/command_line.rst

 marked to be deleted.

 Option `-P` provides the path to the directory with the library archives.
-By default the path is extracted from `m_librarian.conf`, section `[library]`, key `path`::
+By default the path is extracted from configuration file, section `[library]`, key `path`::

     [library]